Quality & Environment

 In contrast, the design of the meadow strips comprises six types of grass, which form a finely varying curtain with their different habits and foliage colours.
 Subtle spots of flowers from the accompanying perennials are woven into it.

 The stable, dry stalks and inflorescences have a strong aesthetic appeal, even during the winter time, and create attractive scenes in combination with dew, fog and hoar frost.
 Each shelf also contains a colourful blend of geophytes of various species, which bring the first splashes of colour early in the year.
 They form the main aspect of vegetation until May, before they are overgrown by the perennials and grasses.

 The photovoltaic system on the roof of our headquarters in Frauenfeld has been in operation since April 2015 and exceeds our energy needs, especially in the sunny months.
 This enables us to regularly feed electricity back into the local power grid.
 Thus, not only Sky-Frame benefits from sustainable and environmentally friendly solar energy, but also other companies and households in the surrounding area.
-The system has so far generated more than 1.1 million kilowatt-hours of electricity.

 The current values can be viewed and tracked at any time via live monitoring.

 Bisnode D&B only awards its top rating to 2% of all Swiss companies.
 It reflects outstanding financial and economic stability.
 Sky-Frame has been given the top rating, which emphasises its value as a reliable partner for the future.

 ISO 9001 is the world’s most successful concept and verification process.
 Certification to this standard underpins and documents the quality awareness of companies in the systematic design of their processes across all levels.